claire-codes/hugo-blog/content/blog/2018-10-04-displaying-column-card-counts-in-trello.markdown

 ## Make a bookmarklet

-It’s a little tedious having to open the Dev Tools to execute this.
-We could make a bookmarklet instead to execute this code for us!
+It’s a little tedious having to open the Dev Tools to run this code each time.
+Instead we could use a bookmarklet to execute the code at the click of a button.

 To learn more about bookmarklets, [this page is a useful place to start](https://gist.github.com/caseywatts/c0cec1f89ccdb8b469b1).
-Very simply, we:
+My high-level overview goes like this:

 - create a bookmark as usual in the browser
 - instead of a URL, begin with `javascript:` so the browser knows it's about to execute some code
-- wrap the code in an IIFE block so it's immediately invoked
+- use an [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) block to immediately invoke the code
-- put the code you want to run in the IIFE block and save the bookmark
+- wrap the code snippet from above in the IIFE block and save the bookmark

 When you click the bookmark from your bookmarks bar, the code is executed in the context of the open page.
 So to use the vanilla JavaScript example from above, we would use the following as the code: